-On July 21, 2021 the City received a distribution in the amount of \$2,894,678 from the American Rescue Plan Act (ARPA) of 2021 Coronavirus State and Local Fiscal Recovery Funds (CSLFRF).
-This is the first of two payments; the second payment will be received in approximately July 2022.
+In July 2022, the City received a distribution in the amount of \$2,894,678 from the American Rescue Plan Act (ARPA) of 2021 Coronavirus State and Local Fiscal Recovery Funds (CSLFRF).
+This is the second of two payments.
 The eligible expenditures for these funds are divided into four categories, Covid 19 response & negative economic impact, premium pay, Government services to the extent of revenue loss, investments in water, sewer, storm water and broadband infrastructure.
 The City is in the process of determining how these funds will be used.